 Evaluation of applications is the responsibility of an Admissions Committee composed of DBS program core faculty members.
 All graduate admissions are handled according to University, Office of Graduate Admissions, and DBS Program guidelines and procedures.
-From our applicant pool, we undertake an extensive review of applications and will select approximately 10-20 people for interview.
+From our applicant pool, we undertake an extensive review of applications and will select approximately 10-20 people for interviews.
 Unfortunately, it is not feasible to interview more than this number, and faculty may not conduct interviews with applicants who have not undergone our review process and been officially selected for an interview.
-Students are admitted to the DBS to work toward the Ph.D. degree only, there is no Master's-only degree option.
+Students are admitted to the DBS program to work toward the PhD. degree only; there is no Master's-only degree option.

 We adhere to the University-wide graduate admissions requirements, with the following qualifications: